codyzu/codyzu.github.io/index.md

 ---
 layout: default
-title: Welcome to the index.
+title: Welcome to the index
 ---
 # Cody Zuschlag